gabhijit/gabhijit-github-io-blog/content/2018/python-dev-environment.md

 Key Takeaway : *Always use `pip` to install dependencies in a virtual environment created by `virtualenv`*

-## Reproducibility
+## Deterministic Builds (or Build Reproducibility)

 Once we start with a virtual environment and use `pip` to install packages, often we have a pretty good starting point for the Project's development.
 It may not though be enough or always optimal.
 For example a question one might want to ask is - should the virtual environment itself be maintained inside `git`?
 It's not a very bad idea, but probably not a recommended one.
 A natural question then is how can a team collaborate effectively?
 One of the ways to solve that problems is by maintaining a `requirements.txt` file, that lists down your dependencies and their respective versions and instead maintain that file in a `git` repository. `pip` allows installing packages listed in a file using a command like `pip -r requirements.txt` say.
-Pip also allows a command called `pip freeze` that looks at currently installed packages in a `virtualenv` and generates a list of packages with their version.
+Pip also allows a command called `pip freeze` that looks at currently installed packages in a `virtualenv` and generates a list of packages with their installed version.
 So something like `pip freeze > requirements.txt` would help you generate the `requirements.txt` and then this file can be tracked in `git`.
-So someone cloning (or forking) the repository can simply do a `pip -r requirements.txt` after cloning the repository and would have identical versions of packages installed (well almost - we'd look at a subtle issue and how to fix that later.)
+Someone cloning (or forking) the repository can simply do a `pip -r requirements.txt` after cloning the repository and would have identical versions of packages installed (well almost - we'd look at a subtle issue and how to fix that later.)

 Key Takeaway : *Use a `requirements.txt` file to track your dependencies and generate it using `pip freeze`.*